Next Steps Spring

 EF Gap Year

-Prepare to thrive in an ever-changing world on an EF Gap program where you’ll have experiences such as service learning, language study, internships and leadership workshops in up to six countries per semester.
+Prepare to thrive in an ever-changing world on an EF Gap program where you can gain experience through service learning, language study, internships and leadership workshops—in up to six countries per semester.

 Pacific Discovery